Engineered Flooring Toughness & Durability

 A big advantage of engineered floors is that if they do get damaged they can be sanded down and refinished.
 We'll tell you all about that in our refinishing Engineered floors section.

 Generally speaking, lacquered floors will be tougher than oiled floors, but oiled floors are much easier to recoat.

 Which wood is the hardest?

 Each species of wood has a different level of hardness.
-You can learn about each species here, but for an exact measurement you can use the Brinell scale, which we've summarised for you below:
+You can learn about each species in our engineered wood species article, but for an exact measurement you can use the Brinell scale, which we've summarised for you below: